This page was last updated 22 June 2021

 This page provides information about how RABI is operating with the current restrictions placed on the charity by the COVID-19 pandemic and provides information about our operations, services and care homes.

-It will be reviewed and updated shortly after each of the government roadmap updates.
-The next government updates are currently scheduled for 17 May and 21st June 2021.
+This guidance is reviewed and updated shortly after each of the government roadmap updates.
+The next government update is currently scheduled for 19 July 2021.

-As far as possible, all our services and activities are continuing, albeit with appropriate measures and risk assessments, being taken to ensure our service users, team volunteers and supporters are protected.
+As far as possible, all our services and activities are continuing, albeit with appropriate measures and risk assessments, being taken to ensure our service users, our staff team, volunteers and supporters are protected.

-If you have a question about our response to COVID-19, please email email@example.com
+If you have a question about the charity’s response to COVID-19, please email email@example.com

 Services for farming people in need